-One of the greatest costs for anyone who wants to travel the world is simply getting from A to B.
+One of the greatest costs for anyone who wants to travel the world is simply getting from A to B, buy cycling is free.

 Short flights from one country to the next are all well and good, but the cumulative costs soon mount up.
 Equally, ferrying around means booking in advance to get the best deals.
 Rail travel is often also held up as a good way of keeping gap year travel costs down, but none of these options compares with cycling.
 Of course, leaving the UK means taking your bike onto a cross channel ferry, but once this is done you can manage to cover a huge distance without having to worry very much about travel expenditure.

 Beginning in northern France, it is easy enough to get just about anywhere in mainland Europe by bicycle.
 Not only is the continent—in the main—a pleasant place to cycle around with good roads but there are plenty of places to stay that are (excuse the pun) geared up for touring cyclists.

 All over France, Spain and Germany, it is possible to plan a reasonable day’s travel and to book into a hostel or B&B in the next town along.
 Italy, Austria and the Netherlands all offer great campsites in many towns of varying size, too.
 Therefore, cycling with a couple of panniers and a backpack is enough to keep you going for month after month, so long as you only plan on taking a modest tent with you.
 Indeed, many of the places that you might stay while en route in Western Europe are also equipped to let you get your laundry done in good time before hitting the road again the following day.